 Grade 3 students are developing the ability to use context to derive the meaning of new vocabulary, self-correcting when they make errors that detract from meaning, attending to punctuation cues, stopping and thinking about meaning, and reading dialogue with phrasing and expression.
 Students explore comprehension, fluency, and vocabulary building strategies to enrich their understanding and enjoyment of literature.

-At HIS, our Language program has been tailor-made to give students a thorough grounding in the main fiction and non-fiction text types and purposes for writing.
+At HIS, our Language program has been tailor-made to give students a thorough grounding in tuning-in, deconstruction, joint construction, independent writing in order to identify text structures and language features of texts and purposes for writing.
 Language units are progressive and guide students through a scaffolded process of reading, analyzing, writing and editing of texts.
 Each unit is supported by grammar, vocabulary and spelling practice.

 Literacy Units in Grade 3

 Third grade mathematicians engage in productive activities and conversation about mathematical ideas, including articulating their solution strategies and understanding other’s ideas.
 Students solve mathematical problems that are based in real world contexts, working individually, in small groups, and with the entire class.

 In Grade 3, teaching time focuses on four main areas: